 Similar to the defense of consent, the State of Texas must prove beyond a reasonable doubt that you intentionally or knowingly operated another person’s vehicle without the valid consent of the owner.
 How does this criminal defense apply?
 What if you believed you had received valid consent from someone you believed was the owner?

 Because Unauthorized Use Of A Vehicle is a State Jail Felony, a conviction for unauthorized use of a motor vehicle would have devastating consequences on the average citizen.
-Because this crime is classified as a felony, a conviction would result in a loss of your freedom and severely damage your reputation and limit your opportunity to obtain or retain employment.
+Because this crime is classified as a felony, a conviction would result in a loss of your freedom, severely damage your reputation, and limit your opportunity to obtain or retain employment.

-At The Hampton Law Firm, we strive to achieve the following goals for every client we represent:
+At The Hampton Criminal Defense Attorneys, PLLC, we strive to achieve the following goals for every client we represent:

-- Stay Out Of Jail And Prison – our team of criminal defense attorneys always make staying out of jail and prison our number one priority for every client.
-This involves a partnership between attorney and client where we analyze the evidence, share the evidence with you and get your feedback.
-We then formulate a criminal defense strategy of how to attack the case and work with you to negotiate with prosecution for a favorable result.
+- Stay Out Of Jail And Prison – our team of Fort Worth criminal defense attorneys always makes staying out of jail and prison our number one priority for every client.
+This involves a partnership between attorney and client where we analyze the evidence, share the evidence with you, and get your feedback.
+We then formulate a criminal defense strategy of how to attack the case and work with you to negotiate with the prosecution for a favorable result.

-- Clear Your Criminal Record – finally, having a criminal record where people can still see that you have been arrested for unauthorized use of a vehicle can be devastating to you.
-It is critical that you are collaborating with a criminal lawyer that has not only the experience to obtain a favorable result on your criminal case, but also has the knowledge to know how Texas expunction and non-disclosure law applies to your case.
-The worst thing that can happen to you on a case like this is to think you were resolving your case for a favorable result only to learn later that you cannot get it off your record.
+- Clear Your Criminal Record – Finally, having a criminal record where people can still see that you have been arrested for unauthorized use of a vehicle can be devastating to you.
+It is critical that you collaborate with a criminal lawyer, who has not only the experience to obtain a favorable result on your criminal case, but also has the knowledge to know how Texas expunction and non-disclosure law applies to your case.
+The worst thing that can happen to you in a case like this is to think you were resolving your case for a favorable result only to learn later that you cannot get it off your record.

-In addition to the goals listed above, The Hampton Law Firm also strives to get your unauthorized use of a vehicle case dismissed.
+In addition to the goals listed above, The Hampton Criminal Defense Attorneys, PLLC also strives to get your unauthorized use of a vehicle case dismissed.
 Let us examine a few possible ways this felony case could be dismissed:

 - Jury Trial – if all negotiations result in the prosecutor continuing to be unreasonable, you and your criminal attorney always have the right to a jury trial.
 At a jury trial, the State of Texas will be required to bring evidence through witnesses proving beyond a reasonable doubt every element of the crime of unauthorized use of a vehicle.
 Failure to prove each element of the crime will require the jury to find you not guilty, clearing you of all charges.
 A not guilty verdict makes you immediately eligible for an expunction of all arrest and case records.

-At The Hampton Law Firm, you have the opportunity to collaborate with a team of Former Tarrant County Prosecutors with over 90 years of experience.
-Our team of criminal defense attorneys have tried over five hundred criminal jury trials in the courts of Tarrant County and North Texas.
+At The Hampton Criminal Defense Attorneys, PLLC, you have the opportunity to collaborate with a team of Former Tarrant County Prosecutors with over 90 years of experience.
+Our team of Fort Worth criminal defense attorneys has tried over five hundred criminal jury trials in the courts of Tarrant County and North Texas.
 We have handled hundreds of unauthorized use of a vehicle and auto theft cases and stand ready to help protect your freedom, your future, and your good name.

 We will aggressively defend you from a conviction and look to negotiate a dismissal or reduction of your charges to make you eligible for this charge to be cleared from your record.

-Call The Hampton Law Firm now for a free consultation to discuss your legal rights and options under Texas law.
+Call The Hampton Criminal Defense Attorneys, PLLC now for a free consultation to discuss your legal rights and options under Texas law.
 Contact Jeff Hampton at 817-826-9905.